szwiep/py_SBeLT/THEORY.md

 the sampled travel distance for an available depoistion location.
 This leads to the development of enlongated and isoloated piles, and anomalous transport behavior.

-We overcame thses two challenges by using probability distribution functions which provide for modes displaced from zero (generally > 1 particle diameter equivalent), and for which the probability of sampling relatively small values Pr(X<=x) vanishes as x &#8594; 0.
+We overcame these two challenges by using probability distribution functions which provide for modes displaced from zero (generally > 1 particle diameter equivalent), and for which the probability of sampling relatively small values Pr(X<=x) vanishes as x &#8594; 0.

 ## References